bda72/DetectPasswordSpraying/README.md

 # Quick Start

 Download the .ps1 file and place it in a folder.
 Modify the GLOBALS section to reflect your environment.
 See the 'Setting a threshold' section below.
-Set an initial low threshold to purposely trigger an alert for testing.
 Schedule the script to run as a scheduled task every X minutes.

 # Background